ortizo-117/SCI_Map/README.md

 - Sharing QC decisions with collaborators
 - Future reference and reproducibility

+The filled ENIGMA_Cortical_QC_Template.xlsx should be shared with the primary group to assess how much data is being retained and keep logs of quality of data.

 ### Step 3: Data Organization for Brain Age Prediction (aparc_aseg_pybrain.sh)